rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Risk assessment, game predictions.
 - Remember: “Probability lives on the 0-to-1 street.”
+- Tip: Convert percentages to decimals immediately so you can compare probabilities on the same scale.

 ##### Block 2 – Sample Space Listing
 🔹 **Definition:** A **sample space** `S` is the set of all possible outcomes of a random experiment.